d-smith/notes/ethereum/geth.md

 Recent blocks - kept in LevelDB, migrate to freezer db over time as they age out.

-Note the state database can be rebuit using data from the freezer - passing --datadir and --removedb can start the process (remove only the state db not freezer or LES database)
+Note the state database can be rebuilt using data from the freezer - passing --datadir and --removedb can start the process (remove only the state db not freezer or LES database)